SHeaP: Self-Supervised Head Geometry Predictor Learned via 2D Gaussians: Results

 \subsection{Ablation Study}

 We perform an ablation over the most important hyperparameters of our method (Table \ref{tab:ablation}).
 With only photometric loss and basic regularization, our method still outperforms DECA on the NoW validation set (median of 1.18mm \cite{DECA}), highlighting the effectiveness of Gaussians in comparison to differentiable mesh rendering for this type of task.
 Error rates can be greatly improved, however, by adding perceptual losses, most notably the identity perceptual loss.
 The impact of $\mathcal{L}_\textit{normals} + \mathcal{L}_\textit{depth}$ illustrates the importance of encouraging a tight coupling of the Gaussians geometry with that of the 3DMM.
+Disabling all edges in our graph convolutional network (effectively turning it into an `MLP ResNet') also markedly worsened performance, showing the effectiveness of this specific architecture.
 Finally the visual improvements thanks to densification and pruning, enabled by our novel architecture, add a final additional boost to performance.